Easiest Online College Majors for 2023

 The reality of the job market is that there are fewer and fewer full-time jobs available for people that just have a high school education.
 Many employers are requiring prospective employees to have at least a bachelor’s degree.
 But if you have a part-time job and mouths to feed, you can’t take the time to attend a college campus and attend classes for four years for a bachelor’s degree program or two years for an associate’s degree.

-That means that students are often looking for the easiest online program to get into, or the easiest degree to finish in the least amount of time.
+That means that college students are often looking for the easiest online program to get into or the easiest college major in the least amount of time.
 They want it easy and they want it quick so they can get out into the field and earn money.

 Studying online is an option that is growing more and more popular every year.
 Whether your work and family life doesn’t give you much time to go to classes, or you live too far away from campus, online programs offer flexibility that can’t be matched.
 Online degree programs offer flexible schedules and the ability to go at your own pace.
 It’s an “on-demand” type of option for an “on-demand” generation.

 Accredited Programs That Might Interest YouLearn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 20 Easiest College Majors for 2023

 General Studies: A general studies associate degree is for students who are wishing to pursue a further degree but are unsure of what college major to choose.
 As a general study major, you’ll be taking general education courses that will lay the foundation for your more advanced degree.
 You’ll gain the critical skills needed to be successful in your upper-level classes and prepare you for the real world.
 According to Payscale.com the average salary for somebody with an associate’s degree in General Studies is $59,000.